meerk40t/svgelements/README.md

 ## Point

 Point is used in all the SVG path segment objects.
 With regard to `svg.path` it is not back by, but implements all the same functionality as a `complex` and will take a complex as an input.
-So older `svg.path` code will remain valid.
+This is so that older `svg.path` code will remain valid.
 While also allowing for additional functionality like finding a distance.

     >>> Point(0+100j).distance_to([0,0])
     100.0